-Justin Bieber Is ‘Crazy’ About Hailey Baldwin, Couple Is ‘Determined To Stay Together’ Per ‘People’
+Justin Bieber Is ‘Crazy’ About Hailey Baldwin, Couple Is ‘Determined To Stay Together,’ Per ‘People’

 On Tuesday, Justin took to Instagram to publicly defend his wife after some comments suggested he didn’t actually love Hailey, saying that he only married Hailey to “get back” at his ex-girlfriend Selena Gomez.

 Justin Bieber and Selena Gomez dated on and off for many years in a highly publicized relationship.
 The couple ended their relationship for good in early 2018.
 Later that year, Justin and Hailey announced they were back together after having dated briefly in the past.
-They revealed in July 2018 that they were engaged and by September, the couple had wed in a quiet courthouse ceremony.
+They revealed in July 2018 that they were engaged, and by September, the couple had wed in a quiet courthouse ceremony.

 According to People, Justin acknowledged Selena in his social media post saying, “I absolutely loved and love Selena.
 She will always hold a place in my heart, but I am head over heels in love with my wife and she is absolutely the BEST THING that has ever happened to me period.”